gavin-s-smith/FastEMD_Python_Wrapper/FastEMDPythonLib/README.txt

 Wrapper: python_fast_emd.cpp

+How to compile:
-How to compile: Place python_fast_emd.cpp in the same folder as the files from: http://www.seas.upenn.edu/~ofirpele/FastEMD/code/ Tested version from website: FastEMD-3.zip  (17.5.2012)
+1. [Optional] Attempt to update the code being wrapped by placing python_fast_emd.cpp in the same folder as the files from: http://www.seas.upenn.edu/~ofirpele/FastEMD/code/
+Do not need to do this if you are happy with the version included in this GIT: FastEMD-3.zip  (17.5.2012)

 Compile by (Ubuntu 12.10):
 g++ python_fast_emd.cpp -o fastemd.so -shared -fPIC -I/usr/include/python2.7 -lboost_python -lpython2.7